 Most people will agree that European cities are charming, but Barcelona has a special something: its modernist buildings, the culture, the night life and its beautiful surroundings, that allow you to be in a completely different place in no time.
 Considering this, a summer in the city doesn't sound that bad, especially knowing that Barcelona also has beach.
 If you are planning on visiting the Catalan capital during your summer holidays, we invite you to take a look at this short guide by El Avenida Palace to make the most of your stay in Barcelona.

 If you are looking for traditional Catalan cuisine, you will find many options in the city.
-If you are I El Gòtic, you can go to Restaurant Agut, a former tavern that offers traditional cooking with touches of seasonal cuisine.
-For proper Catalan home cooking you can have a meal at Can Vilaró, in the Sant Antoni district.
-You will finish full and happy.
+If you are in the Gothic Quarter, you can go to Restaurant Agut, a former tavern that offers traditional cooking with touches of seasonal cuisine.
+For proper Catalan home cooking you can have a meal at Can Vilaró, in the Sant Antoni district, it is a classic, authentic restaurant that's earned its place in Barcelona's culinary history.

-ou will also find many restaurants for signature cuisine in Barcelona, but make sure to make a reservation in advance if you want to go to any of them.
+You will also find many restaurants for signature cuisine in Barcelona, but make sure to make a reservation in advance if you want to go to any of them.
 A very popular restaurant is Dos Palillos.
 For them, the tapa is a way of understanding gastronomy and they do it with a very spacial Asian touch.
-If you think of Catalan haute-cuisine you immediately think about Ferran Adrià.
-Well, his brother Albert Adrià is a very talented chef as well, and the two of them are in charge of Tickets.
-You will find delicious and original tapas that will make your dinner unforgettable.
+If you think of Catalan haute-cuisine you immediately think about Ferran Adrià, with El Bulli closed, what its former chefs offer in Disfrutar is pure techno-emotional cooking that's a reminder of the mothership.

 If you are staying at El Avenida Palace during your holidays in Barcelona, you can also go to Casa Llibre.
 This historic building that opened in 1925 was a meeting point and it still is.
 A charming place with a delicious offer of meals.